By the time we’re 50, our knees have carried us more than 75,000

 alignment of a knee implant.

-BCH’s Foothills Hospital is the first facility in Colorado to offer
+BCH’s Foothills Hospital was the first facility in Colorado to offer

 Mako total knee replacement.